guardian/amigo/README.md

     $ multipass stop amigo-test
     $ multipass delete amigo-test
     $ multipass purge amigo-test

+You should also disconnect from the VPN too if using it.

 *Previously Vagrant was used but Virtualbox, which is used under the hood, doesn't support M1/arm64 macs unfortunately.*